To be considered for the aid listed below students are required to complete the Free Application for Federal Student Aid (FAFSA).

 Federal Need-Based Aid

 Federal Pell Grant - The Federal Pell Grant is awarded to eligible undergraduate students seeking their first bachelor’s degree.
-The maximum Pell Grant award for the 2014-2015 award year (July 1, 2014 to June 30, 2015) is $5,730.
 The amount you receive will depend not only on your financial need, but also on your Cost of Attendance, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.

 Federal Supplemental Educational Opportunity Grant (FSEOG) - Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate Pell Grant recipients with exceptional need.